 Make a salad, pour vinaigrette, spoon on Salad Booster—one tablespoon per person/salad, squeeze half or a whole lemon for a family sized salad, grind sea salt and pepper over bowl, and then toss.
 I hope you get creative and try the booster on different green salads!

-TUNA-ISH SALAD RECIPE-4 people
+TUNA-ISH SALAD-4 people

 8 cups Spring Mix-roughly